Hurricane Helene: North Carolina

 The North Carolina Department of Transportation (NCDOT) issued a statement on their website that all roads in western North Carolina should be considered closed.
 Lees–McRae College in Banner Elk evacuated their campus and by September 29, all students were successfully evacuated with the assistance of the North Carolina National Guard.

 Various non-specific online posts were using antisemitic rhetoric and threatening violence against FEMA officials in the aftermath of the storm.
 In one instance, federal aid workers briefly paused or relocated their work in Rutherford County, North Carolina, as a result.
 A 44-year-old North Carolina man was later arrested and charged in the Rutherford County incident after he was found with a handgun and a rifle at a supermarket serving as a storm relief site.

 Researchers from Lawrence Berkeley National Laboratory found that climate change increased rainfall from the storm by more than 50% in some parts of Georgia and North Carolina.
 The catastrophic flooding and destruction caused by Hurricane Helene in western North Carolina likely caused at least a record US$59.6 billion in damages and recovery needs.
-The storm and its aftermath caused 1,400 landslides and damaged over 160 water and sewer systems, at least 6,000 miles (9,650 kilometers) of roads, more than 1,000 bridges and culverts and an estimated 126,000 homes, the budget office said.
+The storm and its aftermath caused 1,400 landslides and damaged over 160 water and sewer systems, at least 6,000 mi of roads, more than 1,000 bridges and culverts and an estimated 126,000 homes, the budget office said.
 Some 220,000 households are expected to apply for federal assistance.